Elaine Chao is Donald Trump’s nominee for secretary of transportation, according to The New York Times.

 Here’s everything you need to know about Elaine Chao and her family, specifically her five younger sisters.

 1. She & Two of Her Sisters Were Born in Taiwan

-Elaine Chao is the daughter of James Chao and Ruth Mulan Chu, who grew up in China.
-The couple met in Taiwan, got married and decided to start a new life together, according to Elaine Chao’s website.
+Elaine Chao is the daughter of James Chao and Ruth Mulan Chu, both of whom grew up in China.
+The couple met in Taiwan, got married, and decided to start a new life together, according to Elaine Chao’s website.

-In 1961, when they finally did have the opportunity to come to America, Ruth Chao and her three daughters traveled in a cargo ship on a journey that took 37 days.
+In 1961, when they finally did have the opportunity to come to the United States, Ruth Chao and her three daughters traveled in a cargo ship on a journey that took 37 days.
 They eventually settled in Jamaica, Queens, and while in America, James and Ruth gave birth to three more daughters: Christine, Grace, and Angela.

-In a speech at Harvard in 2012, Elaine Chao talked about her family’s difficulty of adjusting to life in America.
+In a speech at Harvard in 2012, Elaine Chao talked about the difficulty her family had with adjusting to life in America.